 At the recently concluded Blockchain Cruise Asia, Wall Street investor turned cryptocurrency investor, Ronnie Moas shared a perspective that sent a sense of alarm around the Bitcoin camp of the conference.
 He said, “Bitcoin is the champion of the cryptocurrency world.
 But know that champions fall.
 We all know what Facebook did to MySpace, what Amazon did to brick and mortar retail.
 The only way to be safe in this market is to diversify your holdings.”

 The conference was all about altcoins and upcoming ICO, prompting a discussion among crypto investors – is Bitcoin still relevant?
-While Satoshi’s white paper envisions the cryptocurrency as a peer to peer, permissionless currency, the sudden surge in demand has dramatically increased transaction times and the problem of miner fees keeps increasing over time.
-Add to the mix that there are new cryptocurrencies which have exhibited great growth, as well as powerful scaling technology, and this leaves investors and cryptocurrency enthusiasts wondering if Bitcoin is still relevant.
+While Satoshi’s white paper envisions Bitcoin as a peer to peer, permission less currency, the sudden surge in demand has dramatically increased transaction times and the problem of miner fees keeps increasing over time.
+Add to the mix that there are new cryptocurrencies which has exhibited great growth, as well as powerful scaling technology, and this leaves investors and cryptocurrency enthusiasts wondering if Bitcoin is still relevant.

 Bitcoin – the transaction currency

 Cryptocurrencies have failed spectacularly when it comes to addressing scaling issues.
 Ethereum, for all its hype, was brought to its knees by the crypto kitties game.
-Another interesting fact shared by prolific YouTuber and former derivatives investor, Tone Vays, is that the cost of transactions with BCH is much higher than what it was for BTC when it saw the same trading volume.
+Another interesting fact shared by prolific YouTuber and former derivatives investor, Tone Vays, is that the cost of transactions with Bitcoin Cash is much higher than what it was for Bitcoin when it saw the same trading volume.
 This is despite the higher block size.
-Now, of course, the BCH team is even experimenting with Giga-bit block sizes, but nothing as of now has a solution to scale.
+Now of course, the BCH team is even experimenting with Giga-bit block sizes, but nothing as of now has a solution to scale.

-If the problem of scaling hasn’t been solved, and given the trading volume of Bitcoin, the first cryptocurrency may be the best we have.
+If the problem of scaling hasn’t been solve, and given the trading volume of Bitcoin, the first cryptocurrency may be the best we have.
 Which brings us to the next parameter.

 Bitcoin – As a store of value

 When it comes to market cap and unit price, nothing comes close to Bitcoin.
-In the last year alone, BTC grew almost 20x, before dropping back to 11,000 US dollars.
-The investor interest in BTC is unprecedented and bitcoin exchanges like Coinbase have added millions of users in the past year alone.
+In the last year alone, Bitcoin grew almost 20x, before dropping back to 11,000 US dollars.
+The investor interest in Bitcoin is unprecedented and bitcoin exchanges like Coinbase have added millions of users in the past year alone.
 This increase in value has caught the attention of the investing world.